 If you have recently had unprotected sex, you may need emergency contraception.
 Seek advice straight away from your GP or local sexual health clinic.
-You can also call NHS Direct on 0845 46 47 (24 hours).
+You can also call NHS 111 or the Sexual Health Line on 0300 123 7123.

 Vomiting and diarrhoea

 If you vomit within two hours of taking a progestogen-only pill, it may not have been fully absorbed into your bloodstream.
 Take another pill straight away and the next pill at your usual time.

-If you don’t take the replacement within three hours (or 12 hours for the 12-hour pill) of your normal time, use additional contraception, such as condoms, for two days (seven days for the 12-hour pill).
+If you don't take the replacement within three hours (or 12 hours for the 12-hour pill) of your normal time, use additional contraception, such as condoms, for two days (seven days for the 12-hour pill).

 If you continue to be sick, keep using another form of contraception while you're ill and for two days after recovering.

-Speak to your GP or contraception nurse or call NHS 111 or the Sexual Health Line on 0300123 7123 if you are unsure whether or not you are protected against pregnancy, or if your sickness or diarrhoea continues.
+Speak to your GP or contraception nurse or call NHS 111 or the Sexual Health Line on 0300123 7123 if you are unsure whether you are protected against pregnancy, or if your sickness or diarrhoea continues.

 Who can use the progestogen-only pill?

 Most women can use the progestogen-only pill.
 You may not be able to use it if you have had:

 - heart disease